nswalke4/PersonalProjects/README.md

 ### Smallb Payroll Application

 A full-stack application using a MySQL Database, Java-developed back-end, and ReactJS-developed user interface (using AWS for the database storage, user credentials, and web-hosting).

+### Sudoku Solver

+A basic command-line application built to solve Sudoku puzzles using Java.